-Infrastructure-as-a-Service (IaaS) adoption continues its upward trend as the fastest growing public cloud segment.
+Infrastructure-as-a-Service (IaaS) adoption continues its upward trend as the fastest growing public cloud segment (forecasted to grow 27.6% in 2019 to reach $39.5 billion, up from $31 billion in 2018).
 Not surprisingly, in Microsoft’s latest Security Intelligence Report from 2017, cloud service users saw a 300% year-over-year increase in attacks against them, with over a third of attacks against Azure services in particular originating from China.

 With the rapid adoption of IaaS providers like Azure, the threat environment has evolved, but with the right preparation, any company can implement cloud security practices for services that significantly reduce the potential impact of an attempted breach.

 While Microsoft provides security capabilities to protect enterprise Azure subscriptions, cloud security’s shared responsibility model requires Azure customers to deliver security “in” Azure.
 Below are Azure best practices, derived from customers and Center for Internet Security (CIS) recommendations for 7 critical areas of security in Azure that everyone must follow to ensure their Azure subscriptions are secure.